OAT 30th Annual Show & Competition

 • Gary Lewis Outdoors Best Predator - trophy awarded to the GLO choice

-• Collective Artist - trophy awarded to the judges’ choice
+• Collective Artist - trophy awarded to the judges’ choice.

 All awards subject to change.
 More awards pending.

-2013 Show Schedule
+2019 Show Schedule (draft)

-Thursday, June 27
+Thursday, June 20

 12:00p Show set-up (your help is needed)